-Margaret Court AO, MBE, also known as Margaret Smith Court, is a retired world No. 1 professional tennis player.
-She is currently a Christian minister in Perth, Australia but is best known for her sporting career, in which she amassed more major titles than any other player in history.
-In 1970, Court became the first woman during the open era to win the singles Grand Slam.
-Court won a record 24 of those titles, a record that still stands.
+Margaret Court (née Smith; born 16 July 1942), also known as Margaret Smith Court, is a retired Australian tennis player and former world No. 1.
+She is currently a Christian minister in Perth, Western Australia.
+Court amassed more major titles than any other player in history.
+In 1970, she became the first woman during the Open era (and the second woman in history after Maureen Connolly) to win the singles Grand Slam (all four major tournaments in the same calendar year).
+She won 24 of those titles (11 in the Open era), a record that still stands.
 She also won 19 women's doubles and 21 mixed doubles titles, giving her a record 64 major titles overall.
-She is the only woman to win the mixed doubles Grand Slam, which she accomplished twice.
-Her all surfaces singles career winning percentage of 91.68% ...more on Wikipedia
+Her all surfaces (hard, clay, grass ...more on Wikipedia

 Birthplace: Perth, Australia

 Kenneth Robert Rosewall (born 2 November 1934) is a former world top-ranking amateur and professional tennis player from Australia.
 He won a record 23 tennis Majors, including 8 Grand Slam singles titles and, before the Open Era, a record 15 Pro Slam titles; overall, he reached a record 35 Major finals.
 He won the Pro Grand Slam in 1963.
 Rosewall won 9 slams in doubles with a career double grand slam.
 He is considered to be one of the greatest tennis players of all time.
 He had a renowned backhand and enjoyed a long career at the highest levels from the early 1950s to the early 1970s.
 Rosewall was one of the two best male players for about nine years and was the World No. 1 player for a ...more on Wikipedia